-- 3. Subject to any restrictions in the terms of the relevant licence, is it possible to assign the benefit of a licence to use IP rights?
+- 3. Subject to any restrictions in the terms of the relevant licence, is it possible to assign the benefit of a licence to use intellectual property (IP) rights?
 If yes: - Are there any restrictions on this (such as on the identity of the assignee or the price of the assignment)? - Does the assignment have to comply with any particular formalities to be valid and enforceable? - Does the burden of the licence automatically pass to the assignee along with the benefit?

 It is possible to assign the benefit of a licence to use IP rights to a third party.
-The assignment must be made with the IP owner's consent and can be free-of-charge, if the parties have agreed this.
+The assignment must be made with the IP owner's consent and can be free of charge, if the parties have agreed this by way of contract.